Ready for the trip of a lifetime?

 The wild west is upon us.
 From Donegal, we travel through Leitrim and Sligo before arriving in Mayo.
 Westport acts as the gateway to the beauty of Connemara.
 First port of call, Killary Fjord.
 We then move away from the coast, cutting inland through the awe inspiring Connemara countryside.
 Ensuring there's plenty of time for diversions on route, eventually we arrive in Galway.
 Inevitably, there'll still be plenty of time to revel in the city's legendary nightlife.

-There's an abundance of accommodation options in Galway but for something a little bit special, we recommend the idyllic An Bunstop Cottages on the outskirts of the city.
+There's an abundance of accommodation options in and around Galway but for something a little bit special, we recommend The Twelve.
+It's everything that's good about Irish hospitality, perfectly located in the village of Barna, between the rolling hills of Connemara and the atmosphere of Galway city

 From Galway, we once again venture south, following the coast road into County Clare.
 Passing through the otherworldly landscape of the Burren, the Cliffs of Moher are the next stop on the tour.
 After seeing how close we can get to the edge of the 400ft cliffs, it's once again time to venture further south crossing the Shannon estuary aboard the Killimer to Tarbert ferry.

-Once we're back on dry land, it's just a short trip through the north Kerry countryside until we reach Dingle.
-Once, you're all settled into a cosy B&B such as the Wildflower Cottage, there'll be plenty of time to explore the town and its eclectic mix of live music venues.
+Once we're back on dry land, it's just a short trip through the north Kerry countryside until we reach Killarney.
+Once, you're all settled into the beautifully ivy-covered Victoria House, there'll be plenty of time to explore the town and its eclectic mix of live music venues.

 If you're in the mood for some exercise, it's time to choose between hiking boots and cycling gear.
 The Ring of Kerry is unmissable regardless of how you choose to experience it.
 And, while we're on the subject, a trip to Skellig Michael is an experience you won't want to miss.

 After arriving back through Killarney National Park for a bite to eat, we head towards Ireland's southern capital, Cork city.
-With some of the country's finest dining on your doorstep, the River Lee Hotel is an excellent option for the final night of your tour.
+With some of the country's finest dining on your doorstep, the luxury of Castlemartyr is an excellent option for the final night of your tour.

 Depending on your travel arrangements, it may be time to depart for Dublin airport bright and early.
 However, if you're lucky enough to have some spare time, an ideal way to start your final day is at Cork's delightful English Market.